All Episodes

 Something else we do, we completely repeal the death tax, Sean.

-That's something that you know everybody knows.
+That's something that you know, everybody knows about it.

 I heard that six years away, though.

-You're not gonna do it right away.
+You're not going to do it right away.

 It phases out.

-Your your lower income tax brackets, those are immediate.
+For families, your lower income tax brackets, those are immediate.

-Uh the corporate tax cuts are immediate.
+The corporate tax cuts are immediate.

-Uh you're seeing reports that average families will get over $2,500 more in their pockets, and you're gonna see wage growth, something we haven't seen in a long time, Sean, because the economy was going so slow because of the the bad Obama policies and the crazy regulations.
+And you're going to see wage growth, something we haven't seen in a long time, Sean, because the economy was going so slow because of the bad Obama policies and the crazy regulations.

-Uh of course, President Trump has finally reversed a lot of that.
+Of course, President Trump has finally reversed a lot of that.

 You're seeing slow increase now in economic growth.

-It's actually pretty significant.
+That's actually pretty significant.

-Why why why not an across the board cut?
+Why not an across-the-board cut?

-The top one percent, for example, they they pay or the top ten percent pay seventy percent of the taxes, 20 percent, 90 some odd percent, bottom 50 zero.
+The top 1%, for example, they pay, or the top 10% pay 70% of the taxes, 20%, 90%-some odd percent, bottom 50%, 0%.

 Why not go on all of the rates?

-By the way, it's not about me.
+By the way, this is not about me.

-I'm just asking, You know, specifically, why wouldn't we go back to the Reagan philosophy of supply side conservative tax cuts across the board?
+I'm just asking, you know, specifically, why wouldn't we go back to the Reagan philosophy of supply-side conservative tax cuts across the board?

 Well, first, these rates are a lot lower than they were under President Reagan.

-And President Reagan finally confronted tax reform.
+And President Reagan finally confronted tax reforms.

-He was down a twenty-eight percent.
+He was down at 28 percent.

 Right.

-Yeah, because of bucket budget reconciliation, you need to make sure that the bill can actually get to President Trump's desk.
+Yeah, because of budget reconciliation, you need to make sure that the bill can actually get to President Trump's desk.

-And if you look at where we focused it, President Trump really wanted to focus this on middle class tax relief.
+And if you look at where we focused it, President Trump really wanted to focus this on middle-class tax relief.

 And so that's what we did.

-Everybody's gonna get a tax cut.
+Blackway, everybody's going to get a tax cut.

-So, you know, everybody's gonna benefit from this.
+So everybody's going to benefit from this.

 That goes away under this bill.

-So, you know, when you look at the whole thing, and you'll be able to there's a calculator coming out real soon where you're gonna be able to look at your personal situation, and I think you're gonna find most people will see that they will pay less in taxes under this plan, and you get economic growth.
+So when you look at the whole thing, and you'll be able to, there's going to be a calculator coming out real soon where you're going to be able to look at your personal situation.

-Those jobs will now start coming back, and we've heard of the listen, I'm I'm supporting the bill in the House.
+And we've heard - listen, I'm supporting the bill in the House.

 What if the Senate waits?

-What if the Senate uh says 2019?
+What if the Senate says 2019?

-That is a that is political suicide to me.
+That is political suicide to me.

 But do you agree with me?

-Waiting till 2019 is dumb.
+Waiting until 2019 is dumb.

-You can by the way, you can say it.
+By the way, you can say it.

 It's true.

-Because that doesn't help the men and women that are in poverty on food stamps and out of the labor force and grow the economy.
+It's dumb because that doesn't help the men and women that are in poverty on food stamps and out of the labor force and grow the economy.

 Why wait?

-We need to confront some of these other problems in our society, like uh a runaway welfare program, and so we're gonna have real welfare reform that President Trump wants to embark upon.
+We need to confront some of these other problems in our society, like a runaway welfare program.

 Let's get people back to work.